Zylops/Labellio/README.md

 ---

 ## Run Locally 🗄
-As of the release of v2, labellio has been rewritten in Sveltekit, although currently it can be fully functional on svelte, I have migrated it to sveltekit so as to make room for further improvement.
+As of the release of v2, labellio has been rewritten in Sveltekit, ~~although currently it can be fully functional on svelte~~, I have migrated it to sveltekit so as to make room for further improvement.
 Here's how you can try it out locally:
 ```bash
 git clone https://github.com/Zylops/Labellio.git .
 cd Labellio